-The Bed & Breakfast is located in an elegant 800th century residence, the Casini d'Ardenza.
+The Bed & Breakfast is located in a 800th century noble residence, the Casini d'Ardenza.
 Made by the architect Giuseppe Cappellini and protected by cultural heritage.
-The rooms are the 60sqm Cappellini Suite with Jacuzzi and the Tommasi Deluxe Room with balcony.
+The rooms are the Cappellini Suite of 60 square meters with whirlpool tub and the Tommasi Deluxe Room with balcony.

-On the ground floor of the Bed & Breakfast guests will find a kitchen with a coffee machine and homemade desserts always available during the day.
-There is a lounge with a fireplace where you can relax with a good Tuscan grappa.
-Breakfast is served in the lounge decorated with a fresco by the Macchiaiolo painter Adolfo Tommasi.
+On the ground floor of the Bed & Breakfast guests will find a kitchen with coffee machine and homemade cakes always available during the day.
+There is a living room with a fireplace where you can relax with a good Tuscan grappa.
+Breakfast is served in the lounge decorated with a fresco by the Macchiaioli painter Adolfo Tommasi.

-As regards the Home Restaurant of the Dimora, theme nights and private events are organized.
-Guests can enjoy a classy dinner with professional chefs in an elegant and reserved setting.
-For guests of the Bed & Breakfast, candlelit dinner is served in the room.
+As for the Home Restaurant of the Dimora, themed evenings and private events are organized.
+Guests can enjoy a classy dinner with professional chefs in an elegant and private setting.
+For the guests of the Bed & Breakfast a candlelit dinner is served in the room.

 The historical building of the Casini d'Ardenza is located in the splendid Lungomare di Livorno, on Viale Italia.